Climate change a national security issue: Pentagon

-WASHINGTON (AFP) - Many of the US military's key installations are facing increasing difficulties due to climate change, the Pentagon said Friday (Jan 18) in a report critics slammed as understating the scope of the problem.
+WASHINGTON • Many of the US military's key installations are facing increasing difficulties due to climate change, the Pentagon has said in a report critics slammed as understating the scope of the problem.

-The 22-page document looked at 79 "priority" facilities around the US and found many vulnerable to flooding and wildfires, as well as the impacts of desertification, drought and melting permafrost.
+The 22-page document released last Friday looked at 79 "priority" facilities around the US and found many vulnerable to flooding and wildfires, as well as the impacts of desertification, drought and melting permafrost.

 "The effects of a changing climate are a national security issue with potential impacts to Department of Defence missions, operational plans and installations," the document states.